RHK-MICROVERSE/Conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the Microverse full-stack curriculum for the inspiration and guidance.
+Original design idea by Cindy Shin in Behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>